-My name is Rachel Wills and I am a primary education teacher who was a targeted graduate from University in 2000.
-I have dedicated the last 14 years of my career in special needs education and the last 4 years on teacher mentoring.
+My name is Rachel Mackay-Wills and I am a primary education teacher who was a targeted graduate from University in 2000.
+I have dedicated the last 14 years of my career in special needs education and the last 7 years to teacher mentoring & leadership development.
 I am super passionate about mindset, finding your purpose, learning support, building classroom culture & teacher wellness.
+In the last 2 years I have studied the brain, how we learn, NLP, Meta-Dynamics and brain plasticity.

 My favourite piece of advice I give all the beginning teachers I work with....